colelawrence/behavior-state/docs/classes/behaviorlist.md

 # Class: BehaviorList <**E**>

-Almost indistinguishable from BehaviorArray, BehaviorList does not extend Behavior, and does not allow you to directly call .next(value), because it is designed for performant transforms using .mapItems(fn)
+Almost indistinguishable from `BehaviorArray`, `BehaviorList` is not an extension of `Behavior`, and does not allow you to directly call `.next(value)`.
+This enables us to provide precise update paths which can be listened to through `.mapItems(fn)`

 **`class`** BehaviorList<E>